 ARB approves appraisal records.

-The ARB should approve appraisal records by July 20.
+The ARB must approve appraisal records by July 20.
+The deadline is mandatory.

 Taxing units may sue the ARB or chief appraiser in district court for failure to meet the Property Tax Code deadlines.
 If the court finds the deadline was missed for a good reason, it must set a new deadline.
 If the court finds there was not a good reason, the deadline becomes 10 days from the date the court signs the judgment.
 The court may enforce its deadlines by holding parties in contempt.
 The court may make any other order that it finds necessary for compliance.

 Even so, it may be impossible or impractical to approve the appraisal records by the July 20 deadline.
 Section 41.12 requires the ARB to complete substantially all protest hearings before approving the appraisal records.

 Specifically, if the sum of appraised values of property on which taxpayers have filed protests but have not received determinations exceeds 5 percent of the total appraised value of other properties in the district, the ARB can’t approve the appraisal records.

 To help achieve 95 percent completion of the appraisal records, the ARB may wish to hear protests first on properties with larger appraised values.
 It may then hear protests on properties with lower appraised values, such as residential properties.